nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004-03-03-MARS_OPPORTUNITY.md

 author: "NASA: Music to Wake Up By"
 type: MusicPlaylist
 date_modified: 2004-01-04:Sol 58
-songs: ["Come on Home by Lambert, Hendricks and Ross"]
+songs: ["Come On Home by Lambert, Hendricks and Ross"]
+genres: []
 ---

 ----
 ### DATE: March 03, 2004
 ----
-✧ Come on Home by Lambert, Hendricks and Ross
+✦ Come On Home *by* Lambert, Hendricks and Ross

 #### Comment:
 * beckoned Opportunity back toward its landing site crater to an area of bright material.